-Johns Hopkins University Center for Evaluation Research, Johns Hopkins University Center for Communication Programs, Social and Rural Research Institute, New Delhi, and Campaign for Tobacco-Free Kids.
+Milken Institute School of Public Health at the George Washington University, Johns Hopkins University Center for Communication Programs, Social and Rural Research Institute, New Delhi, and Campaign for Tobacco-Free Kids.

-This STUDY was supported by a grant to Rajiv N. Rimal from the Institute for Global Tobacco Control at the Johns Hopkins Bloomberg School of Public Health with funding from the Bloomberg Initiative to Reduce Tobacco Use.
+This study was supported by a grant to Rajiv N. Rimal, George Washington University, from the Institute for Global Tobacco Control at the Johns Hopkins Bloomberg School of Public Health with funding from the Bloomberg Initiative to Reduce Tobacco Use.

-Appendix 1 - Key Provisions of COTPA and Notifications
+Appendix - Key Provisions of COTPA and Notifications

 In 2003, the Indian parliament enacted the Cigarettes and Other Tobacco Products (Prohibition of Advertisement and Regulation of Trade and Commerce, Production, Supply and Distribution) Act (COTPA).
-Among its many provisions, COTPA includes three sections which address smoke-free environments; tobacco advertising, promotion and sponsorship; and sales of tobacco products to minors.
+Among its many provisions, COTPA includes three sections which address: smoke-free environments; tobacco advertising, promotion and sponsorship; and sales of tobacco products to minors.
 The requirements of these sections have been elaborated in several notifications.
 Following is a brief summary of the regulations assessed in this study.

-Indoor Smoking Ban
+Indoor Smoking Ban:

-- Smoking is prohibited in most public places (such as workplaces, hospitals, and open auditoriums and stadiums) and on public transport. - Smoking is prohibited inside all public places, except for hotels with 30+ rooms, restaurants and bars with a seating capacity of 30+ people, and airports, which are allowed to install separate designated smoking areas. - Signs (minimum 60cms X 30cms size) with a white background must be displayed prominently at each entrance and conspicuous place(s) inside each public place.
-The sign must read: "No Smoking Area Smoking Here is an Offence."
-Further, the name of the person to whom a complaint may be made in case of violation shall be displayed prominently. - No ashtrays, matches, lighters, or any other items designed to facilitate smoking may be made available in the public place.
+- Smoking is prohibited in most public places (such as workplaces, hospitals, and open auditoriums and stadiums) and on public transport. - Smoking is prohibited inside all public places, except for hotels with 30+ rooms, restaurants and bars with a seating capacity of 30+ people, and airports, which are allowed to install separate designated smoking areas. - Signs (minimum 60cm X 30cm size) with a white background must be displayed prominently at each entrance and conspicuous place(s) inside each public place.
+The sign must read: "No Smoking Area Smoking Here is an Offense."
+Further, the name of the person to whom a complaint may be made in case of violation shall be displayed prominently. - No ashtrays, matches, lighters or any other items designed to facilitate smoking may be made available in the public place.

-Outdoor Advertisement Ban
+Outdoor Advertisement Ban: